 I value Membership Rewards points at 1.7 cents each, so to me, this card offers a 3.4% return on everyday spending.

-This card has a $450 annual fee, though offers a $300 annual travel credit that can be applied towards any purchase coded as travel.
-Therefore I consider this card to really cost me $150 per year.
+This card has a $550 annual fee, though offers a $300 annual travel credit that can be applied towards any purchase coded as travel.
+Therefore I consider this card to really cost me $250 per year.
 The card also offers several useful perks, including a Priority Pass membership.

 This no annual fee card is the best companion to the Chase Sapphire Reserve®.
 That’s because this card offers a flat 1.5x points per dollar spent with no limits.
-There are no bonus categories, so the reason I like this card so much is because it’s the best card for earning Ultimate Rewards points on everyday spend.
+On top of that, the card offers 3x points on drugstore and dining purchases, and the former category is especially useful.

 If you have this card independently then each point can only be redeemed for one cent.
 However, if you have it in conjunction with the Sapphire Reserve, then you can transfer points to that account, and you’d be able to transfer points to the Ultimate Rewards airline or hotel partners, or redeem them for 1.5 cents each towards the cost of a travel purchase.

 I value Ultimate Rewards points at 1.7 cents each, so to me this card offers a 2.55% return on everyday spending, in conjunction with the Sapphire Reserve.

 So why do I use this card at all anymore when I also have the Citi Double Cash?
 To be honest, in recent months I haven’t been using this card much, though I do find myself using this card when I’m short of Ultimate Rewards points but have lots of ThankYou points.